 The Phase 2 trial is a randomized, placebo-controlled trial with a planned enrollment of up to 42 patients who have been diagnosed with Parkinson's disease for at least four years.
 Patients will be randomized 1:1 to either VY-AADC or placebo surgery.
 After treatment with either VY-AADC or placebo surgery, patients will be followed in a blinded manner for 12 months, at which point, the trial will unblind, and safety and efficacy measures will be assessed.
-The primary efficacy endpoint of the trial is the improvement from baseline to 12 months in a patient's self-reported diary on-time without troublesome dyskinesia in the VY-AADC treatment arm compared to the placebo surgery arm.
+The primary efficacy endpoint of the trial is the improvement from baseline to 12 months in a patient's self-reported diary ON time without troublesome dyskinesia, or good ON time, in the VY-AADC treatment arm compared to the placebo surgery arm.
 Multiple secondary endpoints include the assessment of other motor function from patient diaries as well as assessments from the United Parkinson's Disease Rating Scale (UPDRS) scores, including UPDRS-3 and UPDRS-2 scores.
-The Phase 2 trial is 80% powered to detect a 2.0 hour improvement in the primary endpoint of diary on-time without troublesome dyskinesia from baseline to twelve months for the treatment arm compared with the placebo arm.
-Clinical trial sites for the Phase 2 portion of the pivotal program have been identified with institutional review board submission and site activation underway.
+The Phase 2 trial is 80% powered to detect a 2.0 hour improvement in the primary endpoint of diary ON time without troublesome dyskinesia from baseline to twelve months for the treatment arm compared with the placebo arm.
+Clinical trial sites for the Phase 2 clinical trial have been identified with institutional review board submission and site activation underway.
 We anticipate the trial to take approximately one year to enroll.
-During the remainder of the year, we plan to provide updates as to the enrollment status of the Phase 2 trial.
+During the remainder of the year, we plan to provide updates as to the enrollment status of the Phase 2 clinical trial.

 We are pursuing additional product candidates in the preclinical stages of development, including treatment programs for ALS, Huntington's disease, Friedreich's ataxia, tau-related neurodegenerative diseases and the treatment of severe, chronic pain.
-We plan to file INDs from our ALS and Huntington's disease programs during 2019.
-In late 2017, we initiated additional preclinical studies to further optimize our ALS program's therapeutic approach, including exploration of additional routes of administration and novel AAV capsids in large animal models.
-We selected VY-HTT01 as our clinical candidate for the treatment of Huntington's disease and further optimization of routes of administration is underway to support filing of a potential IND application.
+We plan to file investigational new drug, or IND, applications for our ALS and Huntington's disease programs during 2019.
 Additional preclinical studies are underway including steps to optimize a lead clinical candidate for the treatment of Friedrich's ataxia.
 In February 2018, we announced a global, strategic collaboration with AbbVie to develop potential new gene therapies consisting of vectors to deliver monoclonal antibodies to the brain directed against tau for Alzheimer's disease and other tau-related neurodegenerative diseases.
-We are conducting proof-of-concept studies on ur VY-NAV01 program for the treatment of severe, chronic pain.
+We are conducting proof-of-concept studies on our VY-NAV01 program for the treatment of severe, chronic pain.
 Additionally, we continue to evaluate additional severe neurological diseases that could be treated using AAV gene therapy through application of either a gene replacement or a gene knockdown approach.
-Beyond these approaches, we are also actively exploring additional potential treatment methods that can utilize an AAV vector, including gene editing to correct or delete a gene in the cell genome.
+Beyond these approaches, we are also actively exploring additional potential treatment methods that can utilize an AAV vector.